 - It's prone to oxidation: Vitamins and botanicals can break down when exposed to oxygen and light over time.

-Traditional jars and foil-lined bags are chosen for one reason: their impeccable barrier properties.
+Traditional jars and foil-lined bags are chosen for one reason: their excellent barrier properties.
 They're the fortress wall.
-The first question we must ask about any eco-alternative is: Can it provide the same level of defense?
-Often, the answer is complicated.
+The first question we ask about any eco-alternative: can it provide the same level of defense?
+The answer is almost never straightforward.

 The Real Cost of "Green" Materials